HL7/FHIRPath/spec/fluentpath.md

 #### toDecimal() : decimal
 If the input collection contains a single item, this function will return a single decimal if:

-* the item in the input collection is a decimal
+* the item in the input collection is an integer or decimal
 * the item in the input collection is a string and is convertible to a decimal
 * the item is a boolean, where `true` results in a 1 and `false` results in a 0.